|

 children kept

-shading in each square till they reached 60 and then got an adult to
+shading in each square till they reached 60 and then got

 sign

-it (if the adult was satisfied that the reading/listening had been
+it (if the adult was satisfied that the reading/listening

 done)

-If you find this idea useful please feel free to implement it at your
+If you find this idea useful please feel free to implement

 school..
 Roger |